rise-lang/2021-CGO-artifact/README.md

   -D INSTALL_PYTHON_EXAMPLES=OFF \
   -D BUILD_EXAMPLES=OFF ..
 ```

+When benchmarking, we set the CPU frequency using the scripts in <scripts/odroid-xu4/>.
+The above configuration files expect to find these scripts in the `~` directory
+of the target, and will run them with password-less `sudo`.
+You can allow password-less `sudo` by adding the line `odroid ALL =(ALL) NOPASSWD: /home/odroid/perf_on_a15, /home/odroid/perf_on_a7, /home/odroid/perf_off` to `/etc/sudoers`.
+Alternatively, you can run these scripts manually before and after running the experiment.

 ## Odroid N2 with ARM processors

-Configuration files:
+Configuration files (can be adjusted to change e.g. the ssh remote):
 - `cortex-a53.yaml`
 - `cortex-a73.yaml`

 Software used:
 - clang 10 from LLVM 10.
-Built from source. (can also use gcc 7.4)
+Built from source.
 - [POCL](portablecl.org) OpenCL implementation for the CPUs.
 Built from source along with LLVM 10.
 - [OpenCV](https://opencv.org/) 4.3.0 built from source.
 ```